 The levy will not increase taxes beyond the current rate.
-If approved, taxpayers will see a reduction in property taxes.
+Taxpayers will see a reduction in their 2021 school district property taxes.
 See a complete property tax breakdown.

 Need & Impact

 All students need access to technology to learn and be prepared for today’s careers.
-Learn how the technology levy will increase digital equity and access to both distance learning and in-school instruction, if approved.
+Learn how the technology levy will increase digital equity and access to both distance learning and in-school instruction.

 Frequently Asked Questions

 We know there are always a lot of questions about ballot measures.
 Review our frequently asked questions to see if your question has been answered.
 Don't see what you're looking for?
 Submit a question by emailing firstname.lastname@example.org.